CHTC/chtc-website-source/docker-build.md

 Overview
 ========

+**Note that all the steps below should be run on your own computer, not in CHTC.**

 Docker container images can be created using a special file format called a "Dockerfile".
 This file has keywords that allow you to: